Breastfeeding When Returning to Work

 If possible, create a pumping routine based on when your baby would normally breastfeed, especially when first returning to work.
 But you, your baby, and your milk production will adjust to a new routine if you are able to pump often enough.
 Many mothers do find pumping sessions go more quickly when they are able to pump at about the same time each day.

 Most mothers prefer to pump both breasts at once with a double collection kit about every 3 hours, for 10 to 15 minutes.
 Double pumping reduces pumping time.
 But frequent sessions are needed to empty the breasts for continued milk production.
-And to not have any breast discomfort.
-Pumping less often, even for longer than 15 minutes, does not help maintain milk production.
+Pumping frequently can also help you to not have any breast discomfort.
+Pumping less often, even for longer than 15 minutes, doesn't help maintain milk production for the long term.
 It may be hard for you to keep a regular pumping schedule at work.
 If that’s the case, then try expressing small amounts of milk during quick bathroom breaks.
 This can help maintain your milk production better than going for longer periods without expressing any milk.

 Making time to breastfeed

 Plan to breastfeed your baby as soon as you are back together.
 Ask your care provider to try not to feed your baby for 1 to 2 hours before you arrive.
-It may help to call the care provider when you are ready to leave work, so he or she knows when you are on your way.
+It may help to call the care provider when you are ready to leave work, so they know when you are on your way.

 You may need to arrange your evening schedule so you can spend more time with your baby when you get home.
 Breastfeeding more often in the evenings and on weekends can help you better maintain milk production.
 You and your baby will also enjoy the time together after having been apart.

 As solid foods are added to your baby's diet, you may find you don’t have to pump as often.
 Slowly lessen your pumping sessions.
-You may want the care provider to offer the solid foods, so your baby keeps breastfeeding more when he or she is with you.
+You may want the care provider to offer the solid foods, so your baby keeps breastfeeding more when they are with you.
 This also may allow you to begin slowly extending the time between your pumping sessions.